- Quinta Brunson + ABC Network Sued For Copyright Infringement For Television Show ‘Abbott Elementary’ - July 18, 2022

 - organized an initial march from Selma to the state capitol building in Montgomery.
 The marchers were turned back by state troopers with nightsticks and tear gas.

 And despite the ridicule, the lies, the threats on his life, the naysayers and backstabbers, Dr. King managed to uphold through direct action that black lives matter.
-Today in education you will see teachers who post quotes from Dr. King’s life and reduce his work to just being about kindness, but the reality that to teach about anything concerning the Civil Rights Movement or Dr. Martin Luther King, Jr. I need for teachers to become comfortable with one of the most basic principles around social justice- black lives matter- both inside and outside of your classroom.
+Today in education you will see teachers who post quotes from Dr. King's life and reduce his work to just being about kindness, but the reality that to teach about anything concerning the Civil Rights Movement of Dr. Martin Luther King, Jr. I need for teachers to become comfortable with one of the most basic principles around social justice- black lives matter- both inside and outside of your classroom.

 So as we engage in a day of service, march in your local King commemorative marches, or work in schools across America, remember that Dr. King gave his life for teachers not to talk about what he would have wanted, but to do what he actually did.
 As educators, it's up to us to not only acknowledge racism but to act on the injustices that plague this world and as a start, it's critical that we start with saying black lives actually matter.